 Mr Milne is a Non-Independent Executive Director of HSBC Amanah Malaysia Berhad.

-Mr Mukhtar was appointed as the Non-Independent Executive Director on 15 December 2009.
+Mr Mukhtar was appointed as the Non-Independent Executive Director on 15 December 2009 and subsequently re-designated to Non-Independent Non-Executive Director on 1 August 2021.

 Mr Mukhtar graduated from the University of Wales with a Bachelor of Science in Economics.
 He first joined the HSBC Group in 1982 as a graduate trainee in Midland Bank International.
 He was then appointed as Assistant Director in Samuel Montagu in 1991.
 After more than 10 years of working in the HSBC Group’s London offices, Mr Mukhtar held numerous posts in Dubai, including CEO of HSBC Financial Services (Middle East) Limited from 1995 to 2003.
 He established the initiative to create the first foreign investment bank in Saudi Arabia for HSBC.

 In 2003, Mr Mukhtar assumed the position of CEO, Corporate and Investment Banking.
 He then headed back to London as the Co-Head of Global Banking in 2006.
 He was the Global Head of Principal Investments in London from 2006 to 2008.
 Between 2008 to 2009, he was the Deputy Chairman of HSBC Bank Middle East Limited and Global CEO of HSBC Amanah Malaysia Berhad.
 He was also the CEO, Global Banking and Markets for Middle East and North Africa before assuming his role as the CEO of the Bank from 2009 to 2018.
-Mr Mukhtar is currently HSBC Group General Manager and Head of Belt & Road Initiatives for HSBC Asia Pacific.
+Mr Mukhtar was HSBC Group General Manager and Head of Belt & Road Initiatives for HSBC Asia Pacific until his retirement on 30 July 2021.

-Mr Mukhtar is a Non-Independent Executive Director of HSBC Amanah Malaysia Berhad, Director and Chairman of HSBC Bank (Singapore) Limited.
+Mr Mukhtar is a Non-Independent Non-Executive Director of HSBC Amanah Malaysia Berhad.

 Mr Lee was appointed as Independent Non-Executive Director of the Bank on 5 December 2013.
 He is Chairman of the Audit Committee and a member of the Nominations and Remuneration Committee of the Bank.